A current and common question from businesses finding their way on social media is...

 Even though Facebook gives us the space for 5000 characters, a study from Buddy Media shows posts with 80 characters or less get 27% more interaction.

 Statistics also show that photos and images get higher levels of interaction.
 Here is a great example that utilizes both catchy text and a photo:

 This post on Facebook got quite a lot of likes and shares.
 It also received many fan comments.
 The key here was a sensationalized image - One that was even controversial to some RoomSketcher fans.

 The Third Party Dilema

-In the past year or so, there has been a lot of talk about whether Facebook gives lesser priority to status updates made via third party applications such as Hootsuite, Tweetdeck or other.
-I personally find that when I post directly to Facebook I get better results – Looks better, and I see greater interaction.
+There has been a lot of talk about whether Facebook gives lesser priority to status updates made via third party applications such as Hootsuite, Tweetdeck or other.
+I personally find that when I post directly to Facebook I get better results.
+It looks better, and I see greater interaction.